 Since its earliest days, the FBI has helped protect the civil rights of the American people, and it remains one of the Bureau’s top priorities.

-Using all of its investigative and intelligence capabilities, the Bureau today works closely with its partners to prevent and address hate crime, human trafficking, color of law violations, and Freedom of Access to Clinic Entrances (FACE) Act violations.
+Using all of its investigative and intelligence capabilities, the Bureau works closely with its partners to prevent and address hate crimes, color of law violations, and Freedom of Access to Clinic Entrances (FACE) Act violations.

 Failure to keep from harm: The public counts on its law enforcement officials to protect local communities.
 If it’s shown that an official willfully failed to keep an individual from harm, that official could be in violation of the color of law statute.

 To file a color of law complaint, contact your local FBI office.
 You should be prepared to provide as much information and detail as possible.

 FBI investigations vary in length.
 Once our investigation is complete, we forward the findings to the U.S. Attorney’s Office within the local jurisdiction and to the U.S. Department of Justice in Washington, D.C., which decide whether or not to proceed toward prosecution and handle any prosecutions that follow.

 The U.S. Department of Justice has additional information on reporting other types of civil rights violations.

 Asset forfeiture is a powerful tool used by law enforcement agencies, including the FBI, against criminals and criminal organizations to deprive them of their property used illegally and their ill-gotten gains through seizure of these assets.
 It is also used to compensate victims of crime.
 Learn more about the FBI’s asset forfeiture program and to see forfeiture in action.

 The International Human Rights Unit plays a vital role in coordinated efforts to identify, locate, investigate, and prosecute perpetrators of genocide, war crimes, and other related mass atrocities.